 “The increased rate of substituted and invalid specimens indicates that some American workers are going to great lengths to attempt to subvert the drug testing process,” said Suhash Harwani, Ph.D., Senior Director of Science for Workforce Health Solutions at Quest Diagnostics.

-Overall positivity is increasing, and marijuana positivity continues to dominate in the general workforce
+Quest Diagnostics Drug Testing reveals overall positivity is increasing, with marijuana positivity dominating in the general workforce

 The overall positivity rate has reached its highest level in over two decades, marking an increase of more than 30% from the record low of 3.5% observed between 2010 and 2012.
 This rise aligns with a significant 114.3% increase in post-accident positivity in the general workforce from 2015 to 2023.

-In 2023, post-accident marijuana positivity in urine drug tests for the general U.S. workforce reached 7.5%.
-This new peak reflects a consistent annual increase in post-accident marijuana positivity from 2015 to 2023, resulting in a 114.3% rise over the nine years.
+In 2023, post-accident marijuana positivity in urine drug tests for the general U.S. workforce also reached 7.5%.
+This record-high level reflects a consistent and steady annual increase in post-accident marijuana positivity from 2015 to 2023.
+Consequently, over nine years, post-accident marijuana positivity experienced a remarkable 114.3% rise, highlighting a concerning upward trend.

 A quick look at positivity among other drug types in the general workforce